Clinics & Services

 Emergency contraception advice and prescriptions are also given.
-If emergency contraception is needed you can attend the daily walk-in clinic between 10am and 11am or contact NHS 111 at the weekends.
-The emergency contraceptive pill can be used up to three days after the event but is more effective if taken early.
+If emergency contraception is needed please call the practice as soon as you are able to.
+At weekends you can call NHS 111.
+The emergency contraceptive pill can be used up to three days after the event but is more effective if taken early..

 When we are shut you can obtain the obtain the emergency contraceptive pill directly from walk-in centres and many pharmacies.